linsyking/2ng/site/blog/posts/writing/lab1.md

 - Memory safe, thread safe
 - Very **productive** (if used correctly)
 - Cute crab
-- Large community (comparing to Ocaml and Haskell)
+- Large community (comparing to OCaml and Haskell)
 - Industrial-strength standard library
 - No GCs